 II.
 Corporation taxable in another state. - For purposes of allocation and apportionment of income under Va.
-Code §§ 58.1-302 through 58.1-420, a corporation is taxable in another state if it is subject to a net income tax, a franchise tax measured by net income, or a franchise tax for the privilege of doing business in such other state.
+Code §§ 58.1-407 through 58.1-420 or § 58.1-422, a corporation is taxable in another state if it is subject to a net income tax, a franchise tax measured by net income, or a franchise tax for the privilege of doing business in such other state.
+(Va.
+Code § 58.1-406.)
+"State" means any state, territory or possession of the United States, District of Columbia, Commonwealth of Puerto Rico and any foreign country.
+(Va.
+Code § 58.1-302.)

 A corporation is not taxable in another state if that state is prohibited from imposing an income tax on the corporation because its business activity in the state does not exceed minimum standards set forth in Public Law 86-272.
-(15 USC Sec.
-381-384.)
+(15 USC §§ 381-384.)